emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ### Optional: Organize issues under epics

-You can also group stories and issues together using epics. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*
+You can group related stories and issues together using epics. *Epics allow you to better manage large initiatives that span across multiple sprints.*

 To learn more about epics, see [Learn how to use epics in Jira](https://www.atlassian.com/agile/tutorials/epics).